RM-Terrell/PhaseChange/PhaseChange/ProjectREADME.txt

 -Performance of client side table plugin vs server side rendering.
 -Single page applications
 -The find and replace function in VS.
+-Authentication in .NET MVC
+-Async methods and Await
+-How to generate SQL scripts by right clicking the row -User roles
+-Seeding the database with scripts